see-also-studio/colouring-in-website/issues/2_nostalgia.md

   - name: Sergios Striklogiannis
   - name: Olivia Twist
   - name: Xiaobin Wang
-  - name: "& illustration students from UAL and KSA"
+  - name: "& various illustration students from KSA and UAL"
 content: >-
   Cities are complex and in constant flux.
 How can illustration address something as overwhelmingly cacophonous and vast as the urban environment?